• Skip to primary navigation

 Home » Recipes » Cake Recipes

-When it comes to German Chocolate Cake, nobody does it better!
-My recipe for German Chocolate Cake features a gooey coconut pecan frosting, a decadent, dark super-moist chocolate cake, finished with a creamy chocolate buttercream frosting.
+If you’re looking for the best German Chocolate Cake Recipe, look no further!
+My easy recipe for German chocolate cake features a gooey coconut pecan frosting and a decadent, dark, super-moist chocolate cake, finished with a creamy chocolate buttercream frosting.

 Do I have your attention?